tymyrddin/purple/source/docs/purple/the-red-seat.md

 That choice has a few shapes.
 Emulating a named adversary that actually targets the sector tests whether the defences catch the threats the organisation is likely to meet rather than a generic one.
-Starting from assumed breach, after the foothold is already granted, tests the part most exercises skip: what the defence sees once the attacker is already inside, where visibility is usually thinner than at the perimeter.
+Starting from assumed breach, after the foothold is already granted, tests the part many exercises skip: what the defence sees once the attacker is already inside, where visibility is usually thinner than at the perimeter.
 Full scope, nothing excluded within the rules, is the most realistic and the most expensive, and it surfaces the uncomfortable findings that narrower tests never reach.
 Focused testing, one control or one detection as the subject, buys